Wiggle-Ryutsuki/CPE101-Portfolio-2024/README.md

 ### Objective

-Create a personal portfolio website that highlights your skills, education, and projects.
-The website should be developed using HTML and CSS, with additional interactive functionality introduced through JavaScript.
+Create a portfolio website that highlights your skills and education.
+The website should be developed using HTML and CSS, with additional interactive functionality through JavaScript.

 ### Requirements